Ground-Truthing Satellite Imagery in Crop Production

 Example 4 - Poor Plant Health Diagnosis (Figures 13-15)

-• In this example, the Crop Health Index tool revealed an area of reduced crop health in the field.
+• In this example, the Vegetation Index tool revealed an area of reduced crop health in the field.

-• The grower was alerted of the area in early July via the Crop Health Index map below.
+• The grower was alerted of the area in early July via the Vegetation Index map to the left.

 • Field visits to the corresponding areas found significant corn rootworm feeding and associated plant health concerns (drought stress and root lodging).

 Figure 13.
-Crop Health Index image from early July 2017.
+Vegetation Index image from early July 2017.

 Comparison photos of corn roots sampled from affected and unaffected areas showing severe corn rootworm feeding in the affected part of a field.